walljm/slideshow/README.md

 - `folderPath`: Full path to the folder containing your media files
 - `fadeTransitionDuration`: Duration of fade transition between images/videos (in seconds)
 - `zoomOnImage`: Whether to apply subtle zoom animation to images
+- `displayOrder`: Order to display media files - `"Alpha"` for alphabetical, `"Random"` for random order

 ### Configuration File Locations